enzedonline/quill-blot-formatter2/README.md

 // or for named exports (for example, Options): import { Options } from '@enzedonline/quill-blot-formatter2';
 ```

+:warning: Do not use the `react-quilljs` wrapper in combination with BlotFormatter, they are incompatible.
+See [Demos](#demos).

 ### Angular
 Add to your project as above, then import in your component or service: